-The information available on the link between your oral health and your body’s health has increased in recent years.
+The information available on the link between your oral health/ dental health and your body’s health has increased in recent years.
 Not everyone is familiar with the many ways what’s happening in your mouth can affect the rest of your body, but the link is actually a fairly important one.
-Not only can your oral health be connected to the rest of your body, but it can also be a symptom of other potential health risks.
+Not only can your tooth and oral health be connected to the rest of your body, but it can also be a symptom of other potential health risks.

 The Connection Between Mouth and Body